nathggns/Overload/README.md

 ## Notes

  - Methods are overloaded in a first-in-last-called manner.
 Newer functions take priority.
- - Only one function will ever be called per manner.
+ - Only one function will ever be called per method.
 Returning `true` from a condition stops the chain.
  - Much of the functionality you see here was implemented using Overload.
 Use it on itself!

 # Todo